AnoukSmet/Dog-Health-Tracker/README.md

 Every log and dog profile will have an edit button which will take the user to the editlog or editprofile screen.

 * **Implementation**
-For this functionality I have reused the form of the add dog or add log with some small differences.
+For this functionality I have reused dog-form / log-form with some small differences.
+I have used a variable (add) to make the difference between adding and editing a dog/log.
+When add is not equal to True, I added a value attribute with the previous filled in information.
+By implementing this, I have managed to merge the add and edit form into 1 form which simplifies my code.
 The value of the input fields will already be filled in with the information that the user has inserted before.
 When the user submits the form, all the fields will be updated in the relevant collection in the database.
 In order to make this function work, I had to include the dog_id for the edit dog profile and the log_id for the edit log profile.